 In August 2005, he joined the Faculty in Department of Molecular Biosciences and Center for Bioinformatics (now Center for Computational Biology) at the University of Kansas.
 He was excited about this new adventure. (...
 6 years later ...)
 In August 2011, he was promoted to associate professor with tenure.
 In the past 6 years, he published a total of 33 papers (25 papers as the corresponding author), and he was awarded the Alfred P. Sloan Research Fellowship (2007), the ACS HP Outstanding Junior Faculty Award (2011), and KU J. Michael Young Undergrad Advisor Award (2011).
 He became an associate editor of BMC Biophysics in 2011.
 Despite funding difficulties for the first 4 years, it was the time for him to solidify his research programs and make fundamental/methodological contributions to membrane (protein) simulations.
 He was looking forward to continuous adventures with new challenges in coming years. (...
 4 years later ...)
 In August 2015, he was promoted to professor with tenure.
 In the past 4 years, he published a total of 42 papers (35 papers as the corresponding author and his 100th paper in June 2015), and he was awarded the Meredith Docking Scholar (2013) and the University Scholarly Achievement Award (2015).
 He became a member of the Membrane Protein Structure and Dynamics Consortium (2012) and an editorial board member of Scientific Reports (2014).

 In August 2016, he joined the Faculty in Department of Biological Sciences and Bioengineering Program at Lehigh University, and he has been named the Presidential Endowed Chair in Health - Science and Engineering.
-In addition, he received Friedrich Wilhelm Bessel Research Award from Humboldt foundation (2016), and has been appointed to KIAS scholar (Korea Institute for Advanced Study; 2016).
 He is excited about this adventure with new challenges and opportunities.
+He has been appointed to KIAS scholar (Korea Institute for Advanced Study; 2016) and received Friedrich Wilhelm Bessel Research Award from Humboldt foundation (2017).
 In November 2016, he successfully organized Workshop to Take Aim at Bacteria.
 In addition, he has made efforts to form a Biological Membrane Research Group at Lehigh.